-By far the most common top-level theme identified in student responses was that high-quality 'feedback information' is part of effective feedback.
+By far the most common top-level theme identified in student responses was that high-quality 'feed-back information' is part of effective feedback.
 This aligns with findings from Li and De Luca's (2014) systematic review that noted some of the features of feedback most desired by students were that it was 'personal, explicable, criteria-referenced, objective, and applicable to further improvement' (p.
 390).
-However, we were surprised to see that the quality of feedback information was mentioned by proportionally fewer educators.
-The specific features of feedback comments noted by educators and students are summarised in Table 5 below.
+However, we were surprised to see that the quality of feedback information was mentioned by

+Table 5.
+Qualities of comments provided that support effective feedback by educators and students.